Blvckstephon/Data-Analysis-Cohort-3-Tasks-with-Promise-Nonso/README.md

 # ACTIVITY:

-In worksheet 1, I showed employees who are ‘Freelancers’ and highlight the ones whose salaries are above $10000 In worksheet 2, I splitted the employees’ full names into first name and last name.
+In worksheet 1, I showed employees who are ‘Freelancers’ and highlight the ones whose salaries are above $10000, In worksheet 2, I splitted the employees’ full names into first name and last name.
 Check for duplicates and highlight if any (do not delete)
 In worksheet 3, highlight employees whose names begin with the letter ‘E’ (in yellow).
-Format the Salary column such that the highest SALARY has a green background and the lowest SALARY has a red background.
+Formatted the Salary column such that the highest SALARY has a green background and the lowest SALARY has a red background.

 # SKILLS DEMOSTRATED:

-_ Use of Sort and Filter
+- Use of Sort and Filter
-_ Use of Conditional Formating
+- Use of Conditional Formating
-_ Use of Text-Column
+- Use of Text-Column

+# CONCLUSION

+The task was really insightful and opened my knowledge to every possible things excel could do.
+I'm looking forward to know more about microsoft excel and data analysis at large.